rajatdangra/CoWIN_VaccineFinder/README.md

 - [x] No specialized Software required for modification of Config file, it could be done inside the App.

 > <ins>***Note***</ins>: _This is a Personal Project, We do NOT endorse this for Public use.
 Developed for Educational Purpose only; USE AT YOUR OWN RISK.
 DEVELOPER SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.
 DO NOT SHARE THIS.
-ANY USE OF THE SCRIPT FOR MONETARY, UNETHICAL, OR ILLEGAL PURPOSES IS NOT PERMITTED. - IN CASE, YOU ARE FOUND TO DO THE SAME, YOU SHALL BE SOLELY LIABLE FOR THE CONSEQUENCES.
+ANY USE OF THE APP FOR MONETARY, UNETHICAL, OR ILLEGAL PURPOSES IS NOT PERMITTED. - IN CASE, YOU ARE FOUND TO DO THE SAME, YOU SHALL BE SOLELY LIABLE FOR THE CONSEQUENCES.
 Developer reserves the right to take any legal action as enumerated under the law against any unethical or illegal use of the same._